facebookGuide to Winning In-Between: Probability of Hitting 'Tiang' & Card Being on the "Outside"

 profileMing Feng

-“Testing” our luck for the year with our friends and family is usually part of our Chinese New year (CNY) celebration.
+“Testing” our luck for the year with our friends and family is usually part of our Chinese New Year (CNY) celebration.

-Regardless of what our Chinese Zodiac Feng Shui prediction says about our luck this year, it is only fair that we put it to a test to either confirm or debunk what we read.
+Regardless of what our Chinese Zodiac Feng Shui prediction says about our luck this year, it is only fair that we put it to the test to either confirm or debunk what we read.

-Actions speak louder than words, and sometimes by action, we mean a game of “in-between” with our friends and family members.
+Actions speak louder than words, and sometimes, by action, we mean a game of “in-between” with our friends and family members.

-A typical gathering kicks off with the feasting of Chinese New Year Goodies before we ease into a game of ‘Ban Luck” (Blackjack).
+A typical gathering starts with feasting Chinese New Year Goodies before we ease into a game of Ban Luck” (Blackjack).

 Source: Facebook | Chops Grill & Sides